nbrockington/vnn/README.md

    network performance on training and test datasets and visualise final categorisation of dataset space.

--- Currently, visualising neural network data is only supported for 2D data; however, n-D data can be learned.
+-- Currently, only 2D data can be visualised (although nD data can be learned for any n>1).

--- Currently, visualising neural network structure is only supported for a 3-layer network.
+-- Currently, only a neural network with 3 layers can be specified and visualised.

 # Functionality to add